j50n/blackholesuns/README.md

 You can choose a route that is optimized for time.
 This takes into account incidentals like black hole jumps, teleportation, and trips through a portal.

+A time-optimized route may include more fuel-using jumps, but it will be the fastest way to get where you are going.

 ### Fuel

 You can choose a route that is optimized for fuel.
 Specifically, this will minimize the number of fuel-expending jumps to help conserve you hyper-fuel.